byarbrough/ece382_lab01/README.md

 Getting this almost working introduced my most signifigant debugging issue.
 While attempting to detect overflow I realized that I would get 0xFF for things that definitly did not overflow and sometimes the loop would not end when it was supposed to.
 After extensive dubugging and a candy bar or two, I realized that when the MSB was 1 to begin with it was rotated through the carry out of order with the check.
 I simply had to rearange the order that some things happened in and it was dandy!

+###Testing Methodology
+Having test benches was convinent to know exactly what the instructor was looking for, but honestly they were kind of boring test benches.
+Most of my testing was done by working out random numbers by hand first to see exactly the bits should be doing.
+I could then put the same numebrs into ROM and compare the results.
+This made debugging ncie because I knew exactly what to expect and could almost immediately find out where something went wrong by observing the registers.

+In addition to verifying that the calculator could do the numbers it was suposed to, I put in safeguards against overflow and negatives.
+These were easily testable by inserting absurd numbers and seeing what happened.

+###Conclusions
+Ultimately, I was very pleased with the performance of this calculator.
+Part of me (the one that doesn't like sleeping... or weekends) wishes we could have thrown in division as well - I figure it is essentially the opposite of multiplication, but maybe not.
+It was educational to be able to see the functions of a calculator at the assembly level - it makes one realize that the computer has to accomplish a lot more work than a simple "+" makes it seem like.
+Also, this lab helped me make bounds in my understanding of assembly.
+Whereas at first I was relying on notes and in-class examples, by the end I was consulting almost exclusively the Family Users Guide.

+###Documentation
+Most of this lab was done on my own.
+C2C Ian Goodbody and I had a brief conversation deciding if the rotation method was indeed O(log(n)) or not.
+We concluded it was.
+Also, C2C Sabin Park ansered my question that I did not need to worry that registers hold words, but I was only rotating bytes.
+Just as he said, it all worked out.